 top of page

-2025 Legislative Priorities
+2026 Legislative Priorities

-Tracking Kidney Care Priorities in Oregon & Washington
+Tracking Kidney Care Priorities in Washington & Oregon

-The Washington Legislature adjourned sine die on April 27, but Oregon legislators will be in session until June 2025.
 Stay updated on key bills affecting kidney patients, dialysis providers, and the broader healthcare community.

 Below, you'll find real-time updates on legislation, where each bill is in the process, and how you can help support.